mcindoe/meal-prep/README.md

 ## Environment

-Set up a new Python virtual environment, ideally using the Python version listed in the `pyproject.toml` file, although the application has few dependencies so most Python 3 versions should be fine.
+Set up a new Python virtual environment, with a Python version conforming to the support versions specified in the `pyproject.toml` file.
 Then install `poetry` if not already present on your machine (for example with `pip install poetry`).
 Finally, run `poetry install` from the root directory to pull install the environment defined in the project's `poetry.lock` file.